Zeelandic Flanders: History

 Except for some formerly insular areas, the region now called Zeelandic Flanders was not part of the historical County of Zeeland, but a part of the County of Flanders initially ruled by the House of Habsburg.
 The region was on the front line in the Eighty Years' War and was conquered by the Dutch Republic in 1604.
 As such, it was the only part of Flanders, which took part in the insurgency, to become part of the new republic.

 Zeelandic Flanders was subsequently ruled directly by the Dutch States General (parliament) as one of the Generality Lands and called Flanders of the States (Staats-Vlaanderen).
 After occupation by the French in 1795, the area accrued to the département of Escaut.
-Before the formation of the United Kingdom of the Netherlands in 1815, Zeelandic Flanders was territory of the Dutch province of North Brabant for a few years, but when the present province Zeeland was formed Zeelandic Flanders became a part of it, even after the 1830 Belgian Revolution that separated the remainder of Dutch Flanders from the Netherlands.
+Before the formation of the United Kingdom of the Netherlands in 1815, Zeelandic Flanders was territory of the Dutch province of North Brabant for a few years, but when the present province of Zeeland was formed, Zeelandic Flanders became a part of it, and remained so even after the 1830 Belgian Revolution that separated the remainder of Dutch Flanders from the Netherlands.

 As of 2010, the population of Zeelandic Flanders was 106,522 with 145 /km2.

 Disputes with Belgium

 As Zeelandic Flanders was historically part of Flanders, demands and plans to annex it have been made by Belgian politicians on multiple occasions.
 A famous example was when Leopold II made plans to invade the Netherlands before he became king.
-He also planned to annex Limburg, and had spies gain information on the Dutch military.
-He decided to abolish his plans after contacting France, who did not support it.
+He also planned to annex Dutch Limburg, and had spies gain information on the Dutch military.
+He decided to abandon his plans after contacting France, who did not support them.

-Another famous occasion was shortly after World War I. Belgium once again claimed both Zeelandic Flanders and Limburg, this time as a reconciliation.
-Even though the Netherlands was neutral in the war, Belgium felt the neutrality was a sign of support for Germany and suspected the Netherlands of collaborating with them.
+Another occasion was shortly after World War I, when Belgium once again claimed both Zeelandic Flanders and Limburg, this time as compensation for Dutch neutrality in the war.
+Despite this neutrality, Belgium felt it was a sign of support for Germany and suspected the Netherlands of collaborating with the Central Powers.

 Language

 The native dialect of the western part of the region is Zeelandic Flemish, that can be considered a variety of both West Flemish and closely related Zeelandic.
 In the central regions, the Land-van-Axels and Land-van-Cadzands dialects of Zeelandic, itself a transition language between West Flemish and Hollandic, are spoken.
 In the eastern part, East Flemish with some Brabantian influence is spoken.
-Because some smaller areas were isolated by water, and thus being small islands, there are some dialects that differ slightly with the 'normal' dialect.
+Because some smaller areas were isolated by water, and thus being small islands, there are some dialects that differ slightly from the 'normal' dialect.